mb2o/docs/start/views.md

 		<a href="foo" class="next_page">Next</a>
 	</div>

 When you are on the first page of results, the "Previous" link will be disabled.
-Likewise, when you are on the last page of results, the "Next" link will be disabled.
+Likewise, the "Next" link will be disabled when you are on the last page of results.
 The generated HTML will look like this:

 	<span class="disabled prev_page">Previous</span>